-- formal because aimed to reduce the ambiguity structured in human communication ([109]).
+- formal because aimed at reducing the ambiguity inherent to human communication ([113]).

 I would like to emphasise that my point of view is a choice.
-Other types of decision aiding exist and several among them are objects of scientific investigation (as it is the case with psychotherapy, [16]), but none of them uses formal and abstract languages.
+Other types of decision aiding exist and several among them are objects of scientific investigation (as it is the case with psychotherapy, [19]), but none of them uses formal and abstract languages.
 Lawyers or psychotherapists do use the ambiguity of human language in order to take full advantage of its effectiveness.
-For certain types of psychotherapy ([46], [47]) human language is THE vehicle of the therapy and this thanks to the multiple meanings and interpretations allowed by human ambiguous communication.
-From hereafter when I use the term decision aiding it will always refer to the use of a formal and abstract language.
+For certain types of psychotherapy ([48], [49]) human language is THE vehicle of the therapy and this thanks to the multiple meanings and interpretations allowed by human ambiguous communication.
+My choice concerns the case where a formal and abstract language is used.
+From hereafter when I use the term decision aiding it will always refer to such a choice.

-My first claim therefore will be that doing decision aiding using a formal and abstract language is a choice (and not a natural situation).
-As such, both who asks for such a decision aiding and who provides it should be able to justify why this type of decision aiding and not another one is necessary.
-Not all decision situations fit for using such an approach.
-Indeed the literature (see for instance [97]) is full of industrial. military, commercial, regional planning, health care, network management etc. applications, but none, to my knowledge, ever suggested to use such an approach for wedding, divorcing, drug addiction or leisure purposes.
+My first claim therefore will be that doing decision aiding is a choice (and not a natural situation).
+As such, both the person who asks for such a decision aiding and the one who provides it should be able to justify why this type of decision aiding and not another one is necessary.
+Not all decision situations fit to such an approach.
+Indeed the literature (see for instance [100]) is full of industrial, military, commercial, regional planning, health care, network management etc. applications, but none, to my knowledge, ever suggested to use such an approach for wedding, divorcing, drug addiction or leisure purposes.

 The paper is organised as follows.
-In section 2 I try to clarify the concept of decision process, claiming that in the literature this is usually considered to be the decision making process (mainly of an individual).
+In section 2, I try to clarify the concept of decision process, claiming that in the literature this is usually considered to be the decision making process (mainly of an individual).
 For this purpose I will try to show the differences between decision making process and decision aiding process.
-In order to do so I will introduce a rough classification of "decision aiding approaches" leading to the existence of different "decision theories" (for more details see [97]).
-In section 3 I will go through more details as far as the decision aiding process is concerned, outlining a descriptive model of such a process based on its "outcomes" (cognitive artifacts of the process).
+In order to do so I will introduce a rough classification of "decision aiding approaches" leading to the existence of different "decision theories" (for more details see [100]).
+In section 3, I will go through more details as far as the decision aiding process is concerned, outlining a model of such a process based on its "outcomes" (cognitive artifacts of the process).
 For this purpose I will adopt a more operational point of view.
-In section 4 I will try to show how such an analysis of the process can be useful, mainly when the conduction of the process leads to revisions and updates.
-The different thesis of the paper will be resumed and discussed in the conclusive section.
+In section 4, I will try to show how such an analysis of the process can be useful, mainly when the conduction of the process leads to revisions and updates.
+The different claims done in this paper will be summarised and discussed in the conclusive section.